Pupil premium grants

 - reported on annually through the pupil premium report to evaluate impact

 The extra funding should take into account the specific needs of eligible pupils.
-The funding provided by the Pupil Premium Plus Grant reflects the significant additional barriers faced by previously looked after children.
-The designated teacher has an important role in ensuring the needs of previously looked after are understood by the school’s staff and reflected in how the school uses PP+ to support these children.
-Part of the designated teacher’s role is ensuring that they, and other school staff, have strong awareness, training and skills around the specific needs of previously looked-after children and how to support them.
+The funding provided by the pupil premium plus grant reflects the significant additional barriers faced by previously looked after children.
+The designated teacher has an important role in ensuring the needs of previously looked after are understood by the school’s staff and reflected in how the school uses pupil premium plus to support these children.
+Part of the designated teacher’s role is ensuring that they, and other school staff, have strong awareness, training and skills around the specific needs of previously looked after children and how to support them.

 Approaches that are:

-• Engage parents/carers in the agreement and evaluation of arrangements for education support (e.g. via the PEP)
+- engaging parents/carers in the agreement and evaluation of arrangements for education support (eg via the Personal Education Plan)

-• Promote the young person’s awareness and understanding of their own thought process (metacognition) and help to develop problem-solving strategies
+- promoting the young person’s awareness and understanding of their own thought process and help to develop problem-solving strategies

-• A joined-up approach involving social worker/carer/VSH and other relevant professionals
+- a joined-up approach involving social worker/carer/Virtual School Head and other relevant professionals

-Table produced by Darren Martindale, Virtual School Head for City of Wolverhampton Council, in ‘The designated teacher for looked-after and previously looked after children Statutory guidance on their roles and responsibilities 2018'.
+Information produced by Darren Martindale, Virtual School Head for City of Wolverhampton Council, in ‘The designated teacher for looked-after and previously looked after children statutory guidance on their roles and responsibilities 2018'.